azet/draft-zauner-tls-aes-ocb/README.md

 ```

 You may also need to install kramdown-xml2rfc, which requires Ruby and can be
-installed using the roby package manager, `gem`:
+installed using the ruby package manager, `gem`:

 ```sh
 $ gem install kramdown-xml2rfc